Our pick of the best car seats for newborns through to pre-teens

-There are various factors you need to take into account.
+There are various factors you need to consider.
 First, not all car seats fit all cars.
 Second, some seats come with special safety systems, such as the more universal click-in Isofix system.
 Seats that use these bases are safer, but not all cars support them.

 We’ve taken all of these different variables into account for our pick of the best car seats on the market.
 Ahead of that list, we’ve put together everything you need to know about UK car seat laws, as well as other factors such as price and installation, in our handy buyer’s guide.

 How to choose the best car seat for your baby